Culture, World Language, & Diversity Clubs

 French Club: French Club meets on a regular basis to share French language, culture and foods.
 French Club Officers determine our various activities throughout the year which have included lunches out at a French Restaurant, designing and purchasing Club T-shirts and sharing celebrations with French Clubs from other schools.

-Contact: Ms. Marguerite Bourgeois
+Contact: Ms. Rachel Kohler

 German Club: The German Club explores German culture, history and (most importantly) GERMAN FOOD.
 In addition, the German Club explores Cincinnati’s rich German heritage by going on field trips, inviting guest speakers and more.